-On the eve of Women’s day we will look at some inspiring stories of women who have faced all adversities and chosen difficult path to chase their dream.
-Many women have made an impact by being the first in many male dominated areas.
-Today we look at these women and honour their zeal , hard work and dedication to chase their dreams.
+On the eve of Women’s day we will look at a few inspiring stories of women who have faced adversities and have chosen the difficult path to chase their dreams.
+Many women have made an impact by being the first in male dominated areas.
+Today we look at these women and honor their zeal, hard work and dedication to chase their dreams.
 In this article, we will talk about Celebrating Inspiring Indian Women.

 Avani Chaturvedi, Bhawana Kanth and Mohana Singh (First Indian women Fighter Pilots)

 To begin with, as You might be aware, Harita Kaur Deol was the first woman pilot to fly solo in the Indian Air force.
-Sadly she died in an air crash near Nellore on Christmas day – 25th December, 1996.
+Sadly, she died in an air crash near Nellore on Christmas day – 25th December 1996.
 She was an inspiration to every girl who wanted to fly free in the sky.

 She comes from Bihar and was born and brought up in the IOCL Barauni township of Begusarai.
 Her father works for IOC while her mother is a homemaker.